ytgov/account-email-verifier/README.md

 Email verification step during setup of Government of Yukon online services account.

-Built using the Lumen PHP Framework.
+Built using the Lumen PHP Framework and the [Auth0 PHP SDK](https://github.com/auth0/Auth0-PHP).
 Documentation for the framework can be found on the [Lumen website](https://lumen.laravel.com/docs).

 ## High level overview

 1. A user creates an account, or logs in at Auth0.
-2. An Action or Rule in Auth0 redirects any user who does not have a verified email address to this application.
+2. An Action or Rule in Auth0 redirects the user who does not have a verified email address to this application.
 3. This application explains the verification requirement and allows the user to optionally send another verification message.
 4. Once email address is verified, the user can resume their log in process.